-Ruthmann's current research involves collaborations with colleagues in Norway on a project titled Building Sustainable Digital Practices in Kindergarten Literacy and Arts Programmes (DigiSus).
-DigiSus is a participatory design research project focused on the design and development of interactive arts spaces infused with non-screen-based digital technologies for creative play, music making, design, and story creation.
+Ruthmann's current research centers on the launch of a new research lab focused on researching sustainable entrepreneurship practices in classical music training programs in collaboration with the New World Symphony.
+This work is funded by a recent 5-year award from the National Endowment of the Arts.
+Ruthmann's research portfolio also includes collaborations with colleagues in Norway on a project titled Building Sustainable Digital Practices in Kindergarten Literacy and Arts Programmes (DigiSus).
+DigiSus is a participatory design research project focused on the design and development of interactive arts spaces infused with non-screen-based digital technologies for creative play, music-making, design, and story creation.
 Working with colleagues in Finland on the Notio Project, Ruthmann is researching new approaches to the teaching of music theorizing with students, educators, and researchers in Finnish high schools and universities through songwriting and interactive technologies.
 Through the NYU Creative Experience Design Lab (CXD Lab) at NYU Shanghai, Ruthmann recently launched a research group focused on creative learning in China.
 The CXD Lab hosts regular meetups, and collaborates with educational and cultural institutions in China, as well as creative technology startups focused on education, the arts, coding, and AI.

-Since launching in 2013, the MusEDLab creative learning and software projects are in active use by over 500,000 people in over 150 countries across the world and include the aQWERTYon, Groove Pizza, MathScienceMusic.org, PlayWithYourMusic.org, and Music Playgrounds, among others.
-The Groove Pizza app recently cross a milestone of 1,000,000 original grooves created since launch in 2016.
+Since launching in 2013, the MusEDLab creative learning and software projects are in active use by over 5,500,000 people in over 150 countries across the world and include the aQWERTYon, Groove Pizza, MathScienceMusic.org, PlayWithYourMusic.org, and Music Playgrounds, among others.
+The Groove Pizza app recently crossed the milestone of 5,000,000 original grooves created since launch in 2016.
 In 2018, the MusEDLab opened a branch at NYU's Shanghai campus as part of the Program on Creativity and Innovation.
 The MusEDLab is a collaborative of over 25 NYU students and program affiliates in New York City and Shanghai.

-Ruthmann is Co-Editor of the new Oxford Handbook of Technology and Music Education, and the Routledge Companion to Music, Technology and Education, and co-author of the forthcoming book Scratch Music Projects, an introduction to creative music coding projects in MIT's Scratch.
-He is Associate Editor of the Journal of Music, Technology, and Education, and a member of the editorial/advisory boards of the British Journal of Music Education, Journal of Popular Music Education, Research Studies in Music Education and the Journal of Music and Meaning.
-In prior years he has served as President of the Association for Technology in Music Instruction, Chair of the Creativity special research interest group of the Society for Research in Music Education, Co-Editor and Managing Editor of the International Journal of Education & the Arts, and Program Director for Music Education at NYU Steinhardt.
-Ruthmann received an interdisciplinary B.Mus. degree from the University of Michigan in Music and Technology, and M.Mus. and Ph.D. degrees in Music Education from Oakland University.
-Active in social media, you can follow curated posts on music learning, teaching and technology @musedlab on Twitter.
+Ruthmann currently serves as Co-Editor of the International Journal of Music Education and is co-author of the new book Scratch Music Projects, an introduction to creative music coding projects in MIT's Scratch.
+He serves as a member of the editorial/advisory boards of the British Journal of Music Education, Journal of Popular Music Education, Research Studies in Music Education, and the Journal of Music and Meaning.
+Ruthmann recently co-edited major research handbooks including the Oxford Handbook of Technology and Music Education, and the Routledge Companion to Music, Technology and Education.
+In prior years he has served as President of the Association for Technology in Music Instruction, Chair of the Creativity special research interest group of the Society for Research in Music Education, Co-Editor and Managing Editor of the International Journal of Education & the Arts, Associate Editor of the Journal of Music, Technology, and Education, and Program Director for Music Education at NYU Steinhardt.
+Ruthmann received an interdisciplinary B.Mus. degree from the University of Michigan in Music and Technology, and M.Mus. and Ph.D. degrees in Music Education (cognate in Educational Leadership) from Oakland University.

 - Oxford Handbook of Technology and Music Education (Co-Editor with Roger Mantie)